 Kattabomman took the pledge to oppose the British move.
 He gathered all his neighbouring rulers viz.
 Nagalapuram, Elayiram Pannai, Kolarpatti, Kadalgudi, Kulathor, Sivagiri Zamindars, Sivakanga Maruthu Brothers, a section of people from Ramnad King's family and formed a union to fight against the British move to rule over the southern territories.
 However, the British were very successful in influencing most of the petty rulers and gained their confidence who in turn supported the British and started advising Kattabomman to give up his ideas of opposing the British.
 The British carefully conspired and created enmity between the territorial rulers by interfering in their personal affairs such as marking of territories etc; Mainly they created enmity between Kattabomman and the Zamin of Ettayapuram Sri Ettappa Naicker.
 Ettappa Naicker became the thickest friend and adviser to the British.

 Despite repeated pressure from the British, Kattabomman was stubborn and refused to yield and pay the taxes.
-Instead Kattabomman boldly involved in activities against the British and refused to favour and support the British in all their endeavors.
+Instead, Kattabomman boldly involved in activities against the British and refused to favour and support the British in all their endeavors.
 The Maharaja of Ramanathapuram stood by Kattabomman and supported his action.
-In 1797, when the King of Ramanathapuram was arrested by the British, Kattabomman gathered his forces under the command of his brother Oomathurai and took position at Sivagiri to plan and carryout attack against the British.
+In 1797, when the King of Ramanathapuram was arrested by the British, Kattabomman gathered his forces under the command of his brother Oomathurai and took a position at Sivagiri to plan and carry out an attack against the British.
 Knowing Kattabomman's move, the British planned to get Kattabomman and his men in their trap by conspiracy.

 Jackson asked Kattabomman to meet him at Ramanathapuram indicating that it was at the directive of the British higher administration.
 Kattabomman accepted the invitation and proceeded to Ramanathapuram with his forces in a mood of celebration.
 Jackson did not like it.
 He expected Kattabomman to come alone.
 He conspired to arrest Kattabomman if the talks failed.
 He selected Ramanathapuram palace for talks and indicated that he would meet Kattabomman alone in person.

 In January 1799, Mr. Lousington took charge as Collector of Tirunelveli.
 He too invited Kattabomman to call on him.
-Whereas, Kattabomman laid down conditions as to the return of his belongs seized during the clashes with Jackson and indicated his intention to call on him with his guards.
-Lousington in turn permitted 30 guards to accompany Kattabomman while he called on Lousington.
-Kattabomman did not agree to his proposal, but proceeded to Ramanathapuram with his full force.
-He stayed at Ramanathapuram, but did not call on the Collector.
+Whereas, Kattabomman laid down conditions as to the return of his belongings seized during the clashes with Jackson and indicated his intention to call on him with his guards.
+Lousington, in turn, permitted 30 guards to accompany Kattabomman while he called on Lousington.
+Kattabomman did not agree to his proposal but proceeded to Ramanathapuram with his full force.
+He stayed at Ramanathapuram but did not call on the Collector.
 The Collector ordered him to meet him at a stipulated time.
 Kattabomman did not yield to his order.
 He insisted that he should be received with his forces and should send a formal invitation to meet him with his full forces and should be received with a guard of honour.
-Lousington indicated that even if Kattabomman did not call on him , he should pay his taxes through his revenue officer.
+Lousington indicated that even if Kattabomman did not call on him, he should pay his taxes through his revenue officer.
 Kattabomman flatly refused and stood stubborn stating that he would not be right if he paid taxes to the British.
 He returned to Panchalamkurichi without meeting the collector and without paying any tax.
 Lousington wrote to the British higher administration about Kattabomman's attitude and activities and recommended war against Kattabomman.

 Kattabomman was sent to the Kayathar jail for custody.
-Court of trial against Kattabomman was ordered and was held on 16 October 1799.
+The Court of a trial against Kattabomman was ordered and was held on 16 October 1799.
 The British invited all the local Zamindars to witness the trial proceedings.
 The trial proceedings were fully fabricated in favour of the British.
-Kattabomman did not give up his honour, self respect, dignity and prestige.
-He boldly argued for the right of his country and accused the British for their immoral and illegal occupation of our land.
+Kattabomman did not give up his honor, self-respect, dignity, and prestige.
+He boldly argued for the right of his country and accused the British of their immoral and illegal occupation of our land.
 The British asked Kattabomman to request for a Pardon to set him free.
 Kattabomman did not yield but said "Do what you want to do, you cowards".

 very ince story